 Weights and Measures

-The Alabama Alabama State Board of Agriculture and Industries has a Weights and Measures Division which inspects and regulates weighing and measuring devices that are used commercially.
+The Alabama State Board of Agriculture and Industries has a Weights and Measures Division which inspects and regulates weighing and measuring devices that are used commercially.
 This includes devices that are used to determine the net weight of packaged goods, such as your soap or cosmetic products.
 Your weighing device should be registered.